 When it comes to avoiding phishing attacks, knowledge and diligence are key.
 A discerning eye can protect you from even the most sophisticated scammers.

 However, even the most vigilant web surfers slip up sometimes.
-So if you fall for a phishing scam, change any relevant passwords and scan your device for malware.
+So if you think you have been hacked, change any relevant passwords and scan your device for malware.
 You also might want to set up fraud alerts on your accounts to make sure that there’s no unauthorized access to them.
 Next, report the phishing attack to the company the criminal was impersonating, along with the Federal Trade Commission.
 This will make others aware of the phishing scam so the criminals are less successful in the future.

 Curious about even more ways to protect your personal info?
 Explore the Quantum Fiber blog for more great tips to stay one step ahead of cybercriminals!